DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 - The following parameters need to be edited in the config file on both Source database instances.
 - Edit the config file by running VI on the config file on both Source database instances.
+- When using vi, you enable editing by pressing the "i" key.
+- To disable editing, press the "escape" key.
+- To save, when editing is disabled, press the ":" key followed by "x" and then press "enter".
 ```
 vi /opt/mv2adb/conf/DBNAME.mv2adb.cfg
 ```